stingziz0u/crispycell/README.md

   because the launcher makes switching easy.
 - **No Strife.** The engine compiles and boots, but Strife asks you to type a character name before the first game and its NPC dialogue is answered with number keys.
 Without a keyboard there is no way past that.
-An on-screen keyboard would be needed.
 - **No multiplayer.** The networking layer is a stub.
 - **No mouse or keyboard**, even if one is plugged in.
 - **Errors are logged, not shown.** A fatal error writes to